Is It Worth It To Be a Truck Driver in 2026?

 With so much volatility in the trucking industry in North America, many drivers are asking themselves,

-“Is It Really Worth To Be a Truck Driver in 2024?”
+“Is It Really Worth To Be a Truck Driver?”

 My professional opinion as a veteran truck driver for 48 years is, “Yes, it’s still worth it to be a truck driver, if you make good choices in your truck driving career”.